Producing Documentation with appledoc

 Notice the @return keyword, indicating that what follows will use the format:

-You can also include:@exception but exceptions are generally not thrown in Objective-C so I haven't detailed how to use them here (for details on this, please see the Developer Links at the bottom of this page).
+, but exceptions are generally not thrown in Objective-C, so I haven't detailed how to use them here (for details on this, please see the Developer Links at the bottom of this page).

 Protocols

-Protocols work in exactly the same manner as classes with additional documentation added whether a method is required or optional, as the developer you do not need to add anything accomandate this.
+Protocols work in the same manner as classes with additional documentation added, whether a method is required or optional.
+As the developer, you do not need to add anything to accommodate this.

 Building the docset

-Once you have your comments in place you need to convert them into a docset using appledoc, you have two methods:
+Once you have your comments in place, you need to convert them into a docset using appledoc

 - Command line with arguments